Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: INTRODUCTION

-Building on these gaps, this paper pursues two goals: \textbf{1) to explore how interface-level features can enhance transparency and control in RS}, and \textbf{2) to investigate how such design interventions affect user perceptions, attitudes, and sense of agency (the ability to understand, evaluate, and meaningfully influence) toward the system.} To do so, we designed and evaluated a \textit{provotype} (provocative prototype) that allows users to adjust data practices and navigate content discovery.
-Participants engaged with the provotype and shared feedback in semi-structured interviews.
-We use this process as a means to generate insights that can in turn inform broader design challenges.
-The findings contribute to ongoing debates on algorithmic fairness, user autonomy, and human–AI collaboration, while offering practical design guidelines for RS that balance algorithmic efficiency with user agency.
-Ultimately, this work advances a vision of RS that fosters greater understanding, control, and trust in the digital ecosystem.
+Building on these gaps, this paper pursues two goals: \textbf{1) to explore how interface-level features can enhance transparency and control in recommendation processes}, and \textbf{2) to study how such design interventions affect user perceptions, attitudes, and sense of agency (the ability to understand, evaluate, and meaningfully influence) toward the system.} We designed a \textit{provotype} (provocative prototype) that lets users adjust data practices and navigate content discovery.
+Participants interacted with the provotype and shared feedback in semi-structured interviews.
+We use this process as a generative tool to identify design considerations that, in turn, inform broader challenges.
+The findings contribute to ongoing debates on algorithmic fairness, user autonomy, and human–AI collaboration, while offering practical mechanisms for RS that balance algorithmic efficiency with user agency.
+Ultimately, this work advances a vision of RS that fosters understanding, control, and trust in the digital ecosystem.